agathb/quadrucode/README.md

 # Generating lightcurves

-The parameter file from BoxFit called 'boxfitsettings.txt' contains all the parameters and the code will ensure that the other models take the right input based of this boxfit file.
+The parameter file from BoxFit called 'boxfitsettings.txt' contains all the parameters and the code will ensure that the other models take the right input in its designated unit based of this boxfit file.
 However, the specific internal energy $\eta_0$ and the boost lorentz factor $\gamma_B$ from JetFit can be changed directly in the code in the JetFit section.
-It will affect JetSimpy as well because of the lorentz factor $\Gamma \approx$ 2$\eta_0$ $\gamma_B$
+It will affect JetSimpy as well because it relies on the lorentz factor $\Gamma \approx$ 2 $\eta_0 \gamma_B$

-Once all the models are installed, and the relevant files for each model are all in the same directory, the Jupyter notebook can run  and generate a single plot with evey model.
+, the Jupyter notebook can run  and generate a single plot with evey model.
 A table of the input parameters